pythonarcade/arcade/doc/programming_guide/gui/index.rst

 Usage examples are listed under :ref:`gui_examples_overview`.

-We recommend to read the :ref:`gui_concept`, to get a better understanding of the GUI module and its components.
+We recommend to read the :ref:`gui_concepts`, to get a better understanding of the GUI module and its components.

 .. toctree::
     :maxdepth: 2

-    concept
+    concepts
     layouts
     style